introlab/opentera-webrtc/BUILD_INSTRUCTIONS.md

 ## Build (Ubuntu)

-Only Unbuntu 18.04, 20.04 and 22.04 are supported using pre-built libwebrtc library for x86_64 and aarch64 architectures.
+Only Ubuntu 20.04 and 22.04 are supported using pre-built libwebrtc library for x86_64 and aarch64 architectures.

 ### Initialize Submodules (Ubuntu)